sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

   <img width="auto" height="auto" src="/assets/imbalanced_pie.jpg">
 </p>

-Histograms are by far the more standard way of displaying this, but I love a good pie chart.
+Histograms are by far the more standard way of displaying this, but I like pie charts.
 The first image is fairly straight-forward to train, but unrealistic -- you'll probably find it is seldom the case that this parity will occur naturally.

 Imbalanced datasets are a messy subject.
 Once aspiring machine learning engineers learn about imbalanced datasets, they tend to invariably assume it is a problem that needs to be fixed.
 One of the main reasons for this writing this article is as a PSA for machine learning engineers.

 Ladies and gents: the issue isn't that there is class imbalance.
-The issue is that you're dealing with a cost-sensitive learning problem.
-That is to say that the misclassification costs are imbalanced.
+The issue is that you actually aren't priotizing accuracy and don't realize, and instead are dealing with a cost-sensitive learning problem.
+That is to say that the misclassification costs are imbalanced, just like your dataset.

 ## Why models favor the majority class
+# Lack of complexity
-Your model is probably ignoring the minority class because it is lacking the complexity to capture the patterns of the under-represented class and also is typically incentivized to favor the majority class when you pick an ill-equipped loss function.
+Your model is probably ignoring the minority class because it is lacking the complexity to capture the patterns of the under-represented class and/or also is typically incentivized to favor the majority class when you pick a loss function and expect it to do things other than minimize with equal misclassification cost.

 To explain my first part, suppose I'm using a support vector machine to separate class $$A$$ and $$B$$ with a hyperplane on the feature space.
 If I have a huge dearth of datapoints for class $$B$$, it's incredibly difficult to find a reliable hyperplane orientation to separate the classes.
 With more datapoints, the data cloud for $$B$$ will ideally become more visible, which will allow the model to have less trouble fitting its hyperplane.

 Additionally, if I worked with another primitive model like a decision tree, which recursively partitions the feature space based on chosen feature values, too little data might cause the tree to not have enough information to distinguish the minority class $$B$$ from $$A$$.

 This can be remedied to some extent with a more complex model like a neural network, thanks to its ability to fit non-linear decision boundaries quite well.
 Even still though, more data will greatly help.
+This still may not be enough, however.

+# Loss function assumes equal misclassification loss
-This may not be enough, however.
-Cross-entropy is the flagship loss function for classification tasks, and is defined for two probability distributions $$P$$ and $$Q$$ as:
+Cross-entropy is arguably the most widely used loss function for classification tasks, and is defined for two probability distributions $$P$$ and $$Q$$ as:

 $$H(P,Q) = - \sum_{i=1}^N p(x_i) \log{(q(x_i))}$$